JetBrains/compose-multiplatform/tutorials/HTML/Building_UI/README.md

 ) { /* content */ }
 ```

-However, with this approach, Compose for Web is not able to validate that the attribute exists on the HTML element, or is valid.
+However, with this approach, Compose is not able to validate that the attribute exists on the HTML element, or is valid.
 This is why we also provide a set of helper functions for common attributes.

 #### Common attributes